February 2023 4-H Newsletter

 We’re back for fun times, workshops, overnight camping, and more at the Windsor Fairgrounds in Kennebec County!
 More information to come, so save the dates!

 Maine 4-H Ag Ambassador and Ag Symposium- Teens sign up now!

 Additional details about the program can be found on the program website.
 To register, visit the event website.
-For more information or to request reasonable accommodation, contact Sadee Mehuren; 207.342.5971; email@example.com.
+For more information or to request a reasonable accommodation, contact Sadee Mehuren; at 207.342.5971; firstname.lastname@example.org.

 4-H Page Day in Augusta – March 23, 2023 – Sign Up Now!